 In the words of Herman Melville in Moby-Dick, 'Oh, Time, Strength, Cash, and Patience!', enough of each to visit all the top bird and other wildlife destinations on Earth.
 Alas, there exists strength and patience but neither time nor cash permit such indulgence.
-So, in order to make sure the trips that can be made are the best, I have been researching the 200 Destinations, 100 best Birds and 100 best other Wildlife on this website since the 1980s, both at home and abroad, on travels to all seven continents, some several times, mostly on 'Wheatley's Waste Not Want Not Tours'.
-Even the results of this research though, published and updated regularly on this website, again in the words of Melville, are 'but a draught - nay, but the draught of a draught'.
+So, in order to make sure the trips that can be made are the best possible I have been researching the 200 or so Destinations, 100 best Birds and 100 best other Wildlife on this website since the 1980s, both at home in Britain and abroad, on travels to all seven continents, some several times, mostly on 'Wheatley's Waste Not Want Not Tours'.
+However, even the results of this research, published and updated regularly on this website, are, again in the words of Melville, 'but a draught - nay, but the draught of a draught'.

 Still going after all these years and still seeing some fantastic birds, like this Wilson's Bird-of-paradise watched for hours at its display court on Waigeo, an island off West Papua.
 My old birding companion Nick Cobb, also known as Chief, took the image, from the palm-frond hide.